equinix/terraform-provider-equinix/docs/resources/network_device.md

 * `additional_bandwidth` - (Optional) Additional Internet bandwidth, in Mbps, that will be allocated to the device (in addition to default 15Mbps).
 * `interface_count` - (Optional) Number of network interfaces on a device.
 If not specified, default number for a given device type will be used.
 * `wan_interafce_id` - (Optional) Specify the WAN/SSH interface id.
 If not specified, default WAN/SSH interface for a given device type will be used.
-* `vendor_configuration` - (Optional) Map of vendor specific configuration parameters for a device (controller1, activationKey, managementType, siteId, systemIpAddress, privateAddress, privateCidrMask, privateGateway, licenseKey, licenseId, panoramaAuthKey, panoramaIpAddress)
+* `vendor_configuration` - (Optional) Map of vendor specific configuration parameters for a device (controller1, activationKey, managementType, siteId, systemIpAddress, privateAddress, privateCidrMask, privateGateway, licenseKey, licenseId, panoramaAuthKey, panoramaIpAddress, provisioningKey)
 * `ssh-key` - (Optional) Definition of SSH key that will be provisioned on a device (max one key).
 See [SSH Key](#ssh-key) below for more details.
 * `secondary_device` - (Optional) Definition of secondary device for redundant device configurations.
 See [Secondary Device](#secondary-device) below for more details.
 * `cluster_details` - (Optional) An object that has the cluster details.
 See [Cluster Details](#cluster-details) below for more details.